IBM-Blockchain/blockchain-vscode-extension/client/README.md

 Add your gateway by providing a name and connection profile via the `Add Gateway` command; it will be listed in the `Fabric Gateways` panel.
 Add a file system wallet to connect to your gateway with via the `Add Wallet` command.

 ### Connect to a gateway and discover its resources
 Connect by clicking on a gateway in the `Fabric Gateways` panel, and expand the navigation tree to explore its resources.
-Instantiated Smart Contracts are listed under the channel and from here you can generate functional-level test files on single or multiple smart contracts.
+Instantiated Smart Contracts are listed under the channel and from here you can generate functional-level test files on single or multiple smart contracts (Currently you cannot generate Java functional tests).
 Submit or evaluate individual transactions listed under the instantiated smart contracts, with the result displayed in the `Blockchain` output channel.

 ### Wallet Management
 The extension creates a `local_fabric_wallet` file system wallet when it is installed, which is used to connect to the `local_fabric` runtime instance and is automatically associated with that gateway.
 When `local_fabric` is started, an admin identity is added to the `local_fabric_wallet` and cannot be deleted unless the `local_fabric` runtime is torn down.